 Step 1.
 Set up Your Ecommerce Website With WordPress

-Fortunately there are many WordPress hosting services that offer flexible and incredible hosting solutions.
-You can check a list of Best WordPress Hosting Services Here.
+Fortunately, many WordPress hosting services offer flexible and incredible hosting solutions.
+You can check a list of the Best WordPress Hosting Services Here.

 Once you have purchased a hosting account and set up WordPress and WooCommerce plugin installed on it which your hosting provider will do.